10 Best Drivers for Seniors in 2023

 Golfers who swing their driver slowly will appreciate the adjustments because that will allow balls to fly straighter and farther while fighting that distance-killing side spin.

-So, what are you looking for in a forgiving driver?
-Forgiveness can come in one of two ways.
 The first way is through the construction of the driver, especially if the fixed clubhead has no adjustable features such as moveable weights or loft angles on the hosel.

 The second way to improve a driver’s forgiveness is through adjustable features.
 By moving weights far apart behind a clubface, you can keep the driver more stable through the impact zone, limiting side spin.